Oliveszn/Oliveszn/README.md

 About Me

-👋 Hi, I’m Olive
+👋 Hi, I’m Olive,
 FullStack Developer interested in building fast and scalable web apps and making services easier and efficient, I work with ReactJs, NextJs, Express, and Node

 - 🌱 I’m currently learning GoLang
 - 💞️ I'm open to work and always looking to collaborate
+- 💞️ I'm also expanding my knowledge into Ai development

 <!---